Emergency Text Alerts: Split-Second Action

 With the recent case of Ebola in the USA, we are reminded that officials can put a lid on major panic quickly by sending out instructions on how to best protect yourself.
 By reading these reminders, the public will have safety in mind and will help control the spread of diseases until they can be eliminated.
 Information transfer is our best friend in any situation.
 Treating the situation as a secretive emergency that needs to be contained and hidden only serves to increase panic.
 Periodic text alerts let people know what to expect and what to look for as well as what safety measures to take.
 Knowledge is power and calm, rational and clear instructions will help people keep things together during an emergency.

 These are just a few examples of how the speed and visibility of emergency text alerts serve the emergency field incredibly well.
 Don't hesitate to share your ideas and questions with our knowledgeable staff, and we'll let you know if the application can do what you need or how long it might take to implement it for you.
-For more information, look at our emergency communication page, where we have more ideas to streamline the process for responders, and check out our notification software, Alerts.
+For more information, check out our notification software, Alerts.
 As well, look at our automation services and see other ways we might be able to assist you on our marketing automation page.

 Blog Share Section